awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 To solve this problem, you must specify a value for the `SubnetId` input parameter\.

-## Automation Execution Failed to Start<a name="automation-trbl-access"></a>
+## Automation execution failed to start<a name="automation-trbl-access"></a>

 An Automation execution can fail with an access denied error or an invalid assume role error if you have not properly configured IAM users, roles, and policies for Automation\.

-### Access Denied<a name="automation-trbl-access-denied"></a>
+### Access denied<a name="automation-trbl-access-denied"></a>

 The following examples describe situations when an Automation execution failed to start with an access denied error\.

 **Access Denied to Systems Manager API**
 **Error message**: `User: user arn is not authorized to perform: ssm:StartAutomationExecution on resource: document arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
 + Possible cause 1: The IAM user attempting to start the Automation execution does not have permission to invoke the `StartAutomationExecution` API\.
 To resolve this issue, attach the required IAM policy to the user account that was used to start the execution\.
-For more information, see [Task 4: Configure User Access to Automation](automation-permissions.md#automation-passrole)\.
+For more information, see [Task 4: Configure user access to Automation](automation-permissions.md#automation-passrole)\.
 + Possible cause 2: The IAM user attempting to start the Automation execution has permission to invoke the `StartAutomationExecution` API, but does not have permission to invoke the API by using the specific Automation document\.
 To resolve this issue, attach the required IAM policy to the user account that was used to start the execution\.
-For more information, see [Task 4: Configure User Access to Automation](automation-permissions.md#automation-passrole)\.
+For more information, see [Task 4: Configure user access to Automation](automation-permissions.md#automation-passrole)\.

 **Access Denied Because of Missing PassRole Permissions**
 **Error message**: `User: user arn is not authorized to perform: iam:PassRole on resource: automation assume role arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`

 The IAM user attempting to start the Automation execution does not have PassRole permission for the assume role\.
 To resolve this issue, attach the iam:PassRole policy to the role of the IAM user attempting to start the Automation execution\.
-For more information, see [Task 3: Attach the iam:PassRole Policy to Your Automation Role](automation-permissions.md#automation-passpolicy)\.
+For more information, see [Task 3: Attach the iam:PassRole policy to your Automation role](automation-permissions.md#automation-passpolicy)\.

-### Invalid Assume Role<a name="automation-trbl-ar"></a>
+### Invalid assume role<a name="automation-trbl-ar"></a>

 When you run an Automation, an assume role is either provided in the document or passed as a parameter value for the document\.
 Different types of errors can occur if the assume role is not specified or configured properly\.